alexa-js/alexa-app-server/README.md

     log : true,

     // This will add verification for alexa requests as require by the alexa certification
     // process.
-Provied by alexa-verifier
+Provided by alexa-verifier.
     verify: false,

     // The pre() method is called after the express server has been instantiated,